-Now that you're done with some of the basic Linux commands, it's time we showed you some of the other ways to work with Linux.
+Now that you're done learning some of the Basic Linux commands and how to use them to install Linux Software, it's time we showed you some of the other ways to work with Linux.
 Bear in mind that each distribution of Linux (Redhat, SUSE, Mandrake etc) will come with a slightly different GUI (Graphical User Interface) and some of them have done a really good job of creating GUI configuration tools so that you never need to type commands at the command line.

 Well that's because vi functions in two modes, one is the command mode, where you can give vi commands such as open a file, exit, split the view, search and replace etc., and the other mode is the insert view where you actually type text!

 Don't be put off by the fact that vi doesn't have a pretty GUI interface to go with it, this is an incredibly powerful text editor that would be well worth your time learning... once you're done with it you'll never want to use anything else!